Midnight Bisou: Breeding career

 Midnight Bisou went through the 2020 Fasig-Tipton November Sale with ELiTE Sales, selling for $5 million to Chuck Allen as a broodmare prospect.

 In 2021 Midnight Bisou was bred to Curlin and foaled a dark bay colt on 14 February 2022.

 In November 2022 Midnight Bisou, in foal to Tapit, was sent through the auction ring again at the Keeneland November Breeding Stock Sale as a supplement.
-She was sold for $5.5 million to Katsumi Yoshida of Northern Farm, who will likely ship the horse to Japan.
+She was sold for $5.5 million to Katsumi Yoshida of Northern Farm, who shipped the horse to Japan.

+In 2024 she foaled a filly by Kitasan Black.